readthedocs/blog/tips-for-getting-your-next-developer-job.rst

 Last time, we covered some :doc:`tips for hiring managers <lessons-from-hiring-manager-interviews>` based on what companies told us they were doing.
-This time, we put together tips for candidates looking for their next job based on insights we heard from hiring managers.
+This time, we put together **tips for candidates looking for their next job** based on insights we heard from hiring managers.

-Rather than covering how to crack developer interviews or how to gain the necessary technical skills, these tips will focus on:
+Rather than covering how to crack developer interviews which is its own challenge or how to gain the necessary technical skills, these tips will focus on getting your foot in the door.
+Specifically:

 * Making your application stand out
 * Improving your application response rate